calvinchengx/helloreact/README.md

 ## TODO

 * generate css which is used by SSR template so as to avoid FOUC
-* Handle routes that are not yet defined with react router
 * Implement static site generation feature - markdown content in `./contents` can be built into html content and placed in `./build` via `node markdownToHtml` command.
 * Implement Flux design pattern
 * Handling web tokens